-Senior Lecturer, Course Leader, Link Tutor, Institute of Education Work and Placement Based Learning Co-ordinator, Nominated Safeguarding Officer, Fellow of the Higher Education Academy
+Senior Lecturer, Course Leader, Link Tutor, School of Education Work and Placement Based Learning Co-ordinator and Nominated Safeguarding Officer

 tel: 01905 855052

-I am delighted to work with students, colleagues and professional partners in the Centre for Children and Families and the University of Worcester more widely.
-My interests lie in the development of change-makers in children’s services through higher education.
-I try to support students and colleagues to integrate personal development with practice change.
+Stuart’s interests lie in the development of change-makers in children's services through higher education.
+His work aims to support students and colleagues to integrate personal development with practice change.

 Teaching & Research